Student accommodation guide #2: private accommodation

-- Gain independence: you decide where and with whom you’re living (granted from a smaller pool of students).
-You may find yourself more familiar with the local area than if you lived on campus in your first year; something that can help when choosing where to live (and where to avoid) in subsequent years.
+- Gain independence: you decide where you’re living and who with (granted from a smaller pool of students).
+You may find yourself more familiar with the local area than if you lived on campus in your first year - something that can help when choosing where to live (and where to avoid) in subsequent years

 - Flexibility: you’ve got more choice on the area and type of accommodation you’d like